 All Canadian and US students will be asked to call home as soon as they are met by the welcome party.
 International students can send email home immediately upon arrival at Mathcamp or place a brief call home on a camp phone.
 (If you are bringing your own cell phone, you will be able to connect right away to the campus wifi.)

-Directions to the Lewis & Clark campus can be found here.
+Directions to the Champlain College campus can be found here.
 A campus map is available here.
-Our dorm is Copeland Hall, and the registration desk (where you should go when you first arrive) will be in the lobby of Copeland Hall (right side of the campus map, next to parking lot K).
-Parking at L&C is free and plentiful on Sundays; you do not need a permit to park in the lot next to Copeland Hall.
+Our dorms are Valcour, McDonald, and Whiting, and the registration desk (where you should go when you first arrive) will be in Valcour Hall (M, N, and O on the campus map).
+Parking at Champlain is free and plentiful on Sundays; you do not need a permit to park in the lot next to Valcour, McDonald, and Whiting.